KevinMarquette/kevinmarquette.github.io/_posts/2018-01-28-Powershell-windows-defender-peasceto-powershell.md

     Install-Module PackageManagement -Force
     Install-Module PowerShellGet -Force

 PowerShell 5.1 should have the 1.0.0.1 version of both of these modules.
 So you should have a old version of the module to import.
+Also note that only users that updated to the new modules will have this issue.

-PowerShell Core ships with the newer module and is [not as easy to repair](https://github.com/PowerShell/PowerShell/issues/6056).
+PowerShell Core ships with the newer module by default and is [not as easy to repair](https://github.com/PowerShell/PowerShell/issues/6056).

 ## Indications that you are in a bad state